CaptainMirage/CaptainMirage/README.md

 🚀 Right now, I'm working on Captain's Shanty, which is a youtube video downloader!
 Keep an eye out for it.

-📚 I'm also making an AI that is kind of jarvis kind of not, just trying to make a cortana kind of thing for windows
+📚 I'm also making an AI that is just jarvis in real life, just trying to make a cortana kind of thing for windows

 ## Lets talk and have a drink!